civboot/civboot/README.md

   semiconductors can be built.
 - Basic requirements are to either simply the processing of Silicone or a different semiconductor material (like Tin(II) Sulfide) and/or find a simpler process such as [nanotube CPU].
+There is some hope in [Thin Film Transistors](https://www.nature.com/articles/s41598-019-53766-2) which can be made on glass (NOT pure silicone) using low-temperature processes.
 - This is the hardest piece of a civboot.
-- Once circuits can be constructed, a simple stack-based CPU like the [J1] is likely the best target for Civboot, as such CPUs can be produced with only a few thousand transistors.
+- Once circuits can be constructed, a simple stack-based CPU like the [J1] or the [scamp-cpu] is likely the best target for Civboot, as such CPUs can be produced with only a few thousand transistors.

 **Computer Software**: [CollapseOS](https://collapseos.org/) gives a pretty good idea of how to get software bootstrapped on basic hardware using only a few hundred